johnsonjh/pcdos-crc/README.md

 zcc +cpm -O3 -vn crc.c -o CRC.COM -DBUFSIZ=128 -DNOANSI
 ```

+If you need to verify files on CP/M that were created on other systems, you
+should always constrain processing to the actual number of significant bits.

-On CP/M-80 systems, files do not have exact sizes but are stored on disk
+On CP/M-80 systems, files do not have exact sizes but are stored on disk in
-in fixed-size records of 1024 bits (*i.e.,* 128 8-bit octets) each.
+fixed-size records of 1024 bits (*i.e.,* 128 8-bit octets) each.
 Files
 transferred from other systems that are not a multiple of the CP/M record size
 will be padded with undefined data to fill a complete record, and there is no
 universal EOF marker that can be used to find the true end of file.